USDA Loan Approval Process | Timeline & Steps 2025

 • Close on your new home loan

-Prequalification with a USDA-approved lender is an important first step in the loan application process.
+Prequalification with a USDA-approved lender is an important first step in the USDA loan approval process timeline.

 Not all mortgage providers participate in the USDA loan program.
 And borrowers who take time to find one that specializes in USDA mortgage loans will undoubtedly find the expertise beneficial, especially during the underwriting and approval processes.